The Jewish Ghetto of Florence

 Did Florence ever have a Jewish ghetto?
 The answer is yes.
 There is nothing left of the Jewish ghetto of Florence, differing from those in Rome and Venice.
 But where was the Jewish ghetto of Florence?
 And why is it not so well-known as the ghettos of Rome and Venice?

-This post is just a small introduction to the history of the Jews in Florence.
+This article is an introduction to the history of the Jewish community of Florence.
 Want to have a more in-depth tale of Florentine Jewish history?
-Book my Jewish Tour of Florence then and let’s have a talk!
+Book our Jewish Florence Walking Tour then and let’s have a talk!
 You will discover how the history of the city is related to the jewish community.

 Nowadays, the community attends the beautiful XIX century synagogue of via Farini, in a residential area of Florence (piazza D’Azeglio), completely uprooted from the original historical context.
 This might be the first reason for the scarce historiographical interest in the Jewish ghetto of Florence. «The ancient city center, from centuries-old squalor, to new life restored».
 This pretentious inscription dominates the triumphal arch in Piazza della Repubblica (Republic Square), which today is where the Mercato Vecchio (Old Market) and the jewish ghetto once were.
 After Florence became the capital of Italy (1865-71), the government started a massive, revolutionizing city plan.
 In particular, the works regarding the Mercato Vecchio took place between 1885 and 1895.
 This period was celebrated as “Risanamento” (renovation), whereas the ones opposed to this major destruction called it “Sventramento” (literally, disembowelment).
 It caused the demolition of so many buildings with a high historical and artistic profile: medieval tower-houses, churches, guilds’ headquarters, noble palaces and artisans’ workshops.
 This operation was presented by the authorities as indispensable to renew a dangerous district, due to very poor sanitary conditions, but in reality it was a mere real estate speculation.
 The most important “victim” of this urban project was the Jewish ghetto of Florence, which was demolished down to the last stone.